MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ---
 # Remote Assist mobile overview

-Dynamics 365 Remote Assist enables technicians with mobile devices to connect and collaborate with a remote expert on Microsoft Teams (desktop and mobile).
+Dynamics 365 Remote Assist enables technicians with mobile devices to connect to a remote collaborator on Microsoft Teams (desktop and mobile).
 Using live video calling, annotations, and high-resolution snapshots, they can share what they see with the expert to troubleshoot problems together, faster.
 [Watch a video on Dynamics 365 Remote Assist mobile](https://www.youtube.com/watch?v=J-C6GE2gFYw&t=27s).

 When technicians use Remote Assist mobile on their mobile devices, they may find they have easier physical access to confined or hard-to-reach spaces.
 Additionally, familiarity with their mobile device facilitates ease of use and easy access to other mobile apps that are part of your company workflows.